How the United States Will Elect The Next President in 2020 in Five Simple Steps

-Therefore, per the Constitution of the United States, Vice President-elect, Mike Pence would be president if Trump resigned.
-Hillary Clinton is not in any way entitled to the office of President following her loss in the general election.
+Therefore, per the Constitution of the United States, Vice President-elect, Mike Pence would have become president if Trump had resigned.
+Hillary Clinton was not in any way entitled to the office of President following her loss in the general election.

 The Rule of Law

 "The restriction of the arbitrary exercise of power by subordinating it to well-defined and established laws."

 If a presidential election was based purely on the nationwide popular vote, candidates would campaign in the areas of the largest populations.
 Major cities would be pummeled with the appearances of candidates, with billboard ads, radio and television spots.
 Rural areas would be entirely bypassed.